18F/identity-gitlab/README.md

 #### Updates
 To update gitlab, just go into `clusters/gitlab-cluster/gitlab/gitlab.yaml` and change the version of the chart and check it in.
 FluxCD should deploy it once it detects the change in the branch that it is watching.
+It will check once a minute, or you can tell it to check right away by saying
+`flux reconcile source git flux-system`.

 You can find what the latest/greatest version of the chart is by making sure that it's been added into your local helm repo list